Businesses worldwide have referred to Japanese work culture to understand why companies in Japan perform so well.

 Companies that practice this principle experience less project delay than those that don’t apply it.
 They also get a higher success rate when implementing new organizational changes than those who do not apply the same principles.

-In Japan, it is almost a norm to see organizations valuing teamwork and consensus building.
+In Japanese corporate culture, it is almost a norm to see organizations valuing teamwork and consensus building.
 Most decision-making processes will deliberately involve all stakeholders, with extensive discussions way before they even try to implement the ideas at hand.

 Even though this approach is time-consuming, it helps get all involved parties into an agreement while also building a sense of unity and ownership among employees.